Das Mannheimer Barockschloss und der Ehrenhof unter blauem Himmel.

 There is no textbook for this course.
 The lecture materials (available on ILIAS) will consist of:

-(1) Slideshows (by the instructor and by the students), highlighting key theoretical concepts, methodological aspects, and providing data-based evidence of the individual and environmental underpinnings of creativity.
+(1) Slideshows (by the instructor and by the students), highlighting key theoretical concepts, methodological aspects, and providing data-based evidence of the individual and environmental underpinnings of social learning.

 (2) Academic journal articles (either data-based papers or review articles).